 - labeled drawings (metaphors) from the previous lesson

-- student copies of Handout One: What Is Trustworthy?
+- copies of the handout below What Is Trustworthy?

-Teacher Note: Display the group metaphors from the previous lesson on the walls or desktops so students can move around the room, read the papers, and take notes.
+Display the group metaphor drawings from the previous lesson on the walls or desktops so the learners can move around the room, read the papers, and take notes.

-Give each student a copy of Handout One: What Is Trustworthy?
-They will need this paper and a pencil as they walk around the room and read all of the papers made in small groups in the previous lesson.
+With a copy of the handout What Is Trustworthy? they walk around the room and read all of the papers made in small groups in the previous lesson.

-As they finish, students move back to their seats and write a personal definition for trustworthiness.
-(Not every student will have time to do this.)
+As they finish, the learners move back to their seats and write a personal definition for trustworthiness.

 As a whole group, create a definition of trustworthiness.
-Start by asking for a volunteer to share his or her written definition.
-Have other students suggest changes or additions.
+Start by asking for a volunteer to share their written definition.
+Have others suggest changes or additions.
 Work toward consensus on a definition.

 Strand PHIL.I Definitions of Philanthropy